zach-thompson/BIEN_3200/README.md

+# READ ME
-# Collection of all code written for BIEN 3200 - Computer Applications (Fall '22)
+Collection of all code written for BIEN 3200 - Computer Applications (Fall '22)